Question bank

 Has a motion that regularly retraces its own path.(iv)

-Has a motion that traverses the same path in approximately the passage of equal time interval.Q-4 The motion of a drilling machine is best described as –
+Has a motion that traverses the same path in approximately the passage of equal time interval.Q-13 A car moving on a straight highway at a slow speed is in:

 (i)